saeedhalabi/web-canvas/README.md

 ## Features

-- 🧩 **Drag & Drop Builder** – Intuitive interface to easily design layouts
+- 🧩 Drag & Reorder Sections – Intuitive interface to rearrange your page layout easily
 - 📱 **Responsive Templates** – Build websites that look great on any device
 - ⚙️ **Customizable Components** – Personalize every element to your liking
 - 👀 **Real-Time Preview** – See your changes instantly as you edit